yikai82/course_note_DSI_AI_ML/module_4_Ln+Class+Resample/DSI-LCR01-kNN_classification.md

 <sub>[↥ back to top](#content)&emsp;|&emsp;[Return Main Page 🏠](/README.md) </sub>

 ---
-8. `df.agg()`: Allows to apply a function or a list of function names to be executed along one of the axis of the DataFrame, default 0, which is the index (row) axis.
+8. **`df.agg()`**🏛️: Allows to apply a function or a list of function names to be executed along one of the axis of the DataFrame, default 0, which is the index (row) axis.
   - `df.agg(self, func=None, axis: 'Axis' = 0, *args, **kwargs)`
   <br>